GGyll/Assignment-Network-Speed/README.md

 ```
 python -m unittest test_solution
 ```

+The user may uncomment the print commands to get more details on the calculations happening behind the scenes.

+## Project Structure
+solution.py contains the solution, test_solution.py contains the unit tests. backend.py contains a simple Flask backend for deployment to the cloud, in this case Heroku. requirements.txt, Procfile and runtime.txt are necessary files for deploying to Heroku

 ## Scalability
 The solution is broken down into classes and functions to be as modular as possible.
 Objects are loaded in from dictionaries to allow for future expansion such as creating an API and adding Devices and NetworkStation's with JSON.